maxhbr/LDBcollector/md/MTLL.md

                         "MTLL"
                     ],
                     "__impliedId": "MTLL",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this license was found in the Matrix Template Library.
+                                "Per Fedora, this license was found in the Matrix Template Library.
 It is\nderived from the Apache Software License v1.1, but it is modified in\nseveral ways.
 It is Free, but GPL-incompatible.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [